Leaderboard

 1 point

-The Killing Fields Monument to the Dead This was the most depressing day of my life, my visit to the Killing Fields & School 18.
+37. The Killing Fields Monument to the Dead This was the most depressing day of my life, my visit to the Killing Fields & School 18.
 Despite visiting PP many times I will never go back to those sorrowful sites.
 Sat down yesterday and watched "First They Killed My Father" on a grey rainy day.
 Great photography and technique capturing the innocence of the young children, the photographic beauty of the Khmer people and the contrasting cruelty people are capable of.
 In the first twenty minutes I began to prepare myself mentally for the graphic violence that surely loomed.
 Starting to feel reluctant to continue viewing.
 This family was very fortunate in very minor sense, many families were totally killed off.
 The Khmer Rouge were a Khmer version of the Chairman Moa's Red Guard and the movement back to an rural agricultural society that was taking place in China, with similar results.
 The Western Press mainly focused on China's Red Guard.
 The Western people/Press where weary of the decades of War in Indo China and satisfied with the ending of the War in Viet Nam.
 There was no desire by any Western government to get involved in Southeast Asian politics.
 So in the Western Press it's almost like Southeast China did not exist (Cambodia).
 When news articles appeared they were relegated to the back sections.
 So the Khmer Rouge terror in Cambodia happened in isolation on deaf ears.
 The only news and indications of what was going on in Cambodia I can recall was reports periodically of finding dozens, sometimes hundreds of bodies floating from Cambodia in the Mekong River (in the back of newspapers, in small obscure news slots).
 Gut ripping and emotionally straining watching the story unfold.
 The Ending at the Reclining Buda Temple was a beautiful scene.
-Anybody now were this Temple is?1 point
+Anybody now were this Temple is?

 This leaderboard is set to London/GMT+01:00